 My whole house (the inside) was done painting weeks ago, and everything looked so brand new again like the time my family first bought this house in 2002.
 It’s quite an old house yes, but it can totally be redone and repainted to look brand new again.

 We painted it because the old paint looked dull and the paint was coming off the ceiling and walls, which, frustrated me because of the stick on wall hooks (those things where u stick it onto a wall instead of using a nail to pin it) kept falling off!!
 (I hate when that happens, it’s annoying and pretty much a waste of money!)

 But it was also a good thing because I have the advantage to change the way my room looks (which looks better than my old arrangement tbh) since the window can reflect towards my desk and my bed is placed in the middle instead of placing it against a wall.

-I bought string, photo glossy paper and paper clips a while ago (long long time ago).
+I bought string, photo glossy paper, and paper clips a while ago (a long long time ago).
 It was the best time to bring them to good use!

 - Editing Software (If necessary)

 - 4″x6″ Photo Glossy Paper (Or use a Polaroid camera)

 - PC (Laptop or Computer that connects to a printer)